Hilarion the Iberian

 Hilarion the Iberian (ილარიონ ქართველი) (c.
-822-875) was a Georgian monk from the Kakheti region, bishop of David Gareja.
-He was considered as the thaumaturgus and is venerated as a saint.
+822–875) was a Georgian monk from the Kakheti region and bishop of David Gareja.
+He was considered a thaumaturgus and is venerated as a saint.
 His vita was composed after his death on Mount Athos by the followers of Euthymius of Athos.
-The extant texts are from 10th and 11th centuries.
-Per the vita, Hilarion visited the Holy Land and traveled with his followers through Palestine and Syria.
-He visited Mount Tabor, the Jordan River and the Lavra of Saint Sabas.
-Hilarion would stay there for seven years living in the cave leading monastic hermitage.
-Later, in 864, he founded a monastery on Mount Olympus, possibly identified as "Lavra of Krania", which was housing largely his Georgian compatriots.
-The church at various times sheltered John the Iberian, Euthymius of Athos and Tornike Eristavi.
+The extant texts date from the 10th and 11th centuries.
+According to the vita, Hilarion visited the Holy Land and traveled with his followers through Palestine and Syria.
+He visited Mount Tabor, the Jordan River, and the Lavra of Saint Sabas.
+Hilarion stayed there for seven years, living in a cave and leading a monastic hermitage.
+Later, in 864, he founded a monastery on Mount Olympus, possibly identified as the "Lavra of Krania," which largely housed his Georgian compatriots.
+The church at various times sheltered John the Iberian, Euthymius of Athos, and Tornike Eristavi.
 Hilarion died in Thessaloniki.